 Seborrhoeic dermatitis occurs as a flaky skin condition in areas of the body where there are a lot of oil glands.
 It usually starts on the scalp as dandruff, then progresses to redness, irritation and increased scaling.
 I can also spread to other areas of the body such as the face, behind the ears, neck, armpits and groin.
 The affected skin looks red and greasy and sheds white flakes of skin.
 On the scalp scales stick to the skin and surrounding hair, making the area look thickly crusted.
 The cause of seborrheic dermatitis isn’t fully understood.
 It is thought to be the result of an imbalance in the microbes living on the skin, in particular, an overgrowth of yeast species.
 It is usually treated with medicated shampoos or mild anti-fungal or steroid creams.

 The functional medicine approach to eczema involves identifying and managing the underlying causes rather than just the symptoms:

 - The first step is to identify trigger factors.
 This involves getting a thorough understanding of your case history and then where necessary doing additional allergy and sensitivity testing.
 You practitioner can also give advice on bathing practices and natural skin treatments will help.

-- There’s a lot of research linking imbalances in the digestive system with eczema.
-Symptoms such as bloating, gas, abdominal discomfort and reactions to foods can indicated an underlying problem.
+- There is a lot of research linking imbalances in the digestive system with eczema.
+Symptoms such as bloating, gas, abdominal discomfort and reactions to foods can indicate an underlying problem.
 Functional testing can help to pin-point the cause so the problem can be addressed.

 - Eczema can also be related to disparities in the way the body metabolises certain fats.
 This can lead to a tendency towards inflammation.
 Supporting fatty acid metabolism and redressing the balance of these fats with diet and supplements can calm eczema.